-While we provide guidance on what tasks you can complete daily on the Home screen of the app, if you are looking for some additional pointers on what to do on a day by day basis, you’ve come to the right place!
+While we provide guidance on what tasks you can complete daily on the app home screen, if you’re looking for additional pointers on what to do on a day-by-day basis, you’ve come to the right place!

 Get oriented & start learning

-The Fluent Forever App will show you 5 sections:
+The Fluent Forever app will show you 2 main sections:

-- REVIEW: Here’s where you review your customized flashcards.
-This will push your language into your long term memory.
+- Practice with a Review Session: Here’s where you review your flashcards.
+This will push your language into your long-term memory.

-Every day, you’ll want to alternate between building flashcards in the LEARN section, and reviewing those flashcards in the REVIEW section.
+Every day, you’ll want to alternate between building flashcards and reviewing those flashcards in the Practice with a Review Session section.

-Let’s head over to the LEARN section.
-If you said you were a beginner in your TL, you’ll see three tabs for learning Pronunciation, Basic Vocab or Grammar.
-For today, we’ll start with Pronunciation.
+Let’s head over to the Pronunciation section.
+If you said you were a beginner in your TL, you will see the list of all available pronunciation lessons.
+For today, we’ll start with Lesson 1.

-- On the top of this section, there’s going to be a video to watch.
-On your first day, that’s an intro video.
-Watch that.
+- At the top of this section, there’s going to be a video to watch.
+On your first day, that’s an intro video – watch it.

-- Tap on ‘Pronunciation Lesson: Ear Training’ and listen to 2 words.
+- Tap on Ear Training 1 and listen to 2 words.
 Replay the recordings until you can just barely hear the differences between those words.
-Then hit ‘Add Card to Deck’ and listen to the next pair of words.
-Do this 3 more times.
+Hit Test yourself on the difference to practice the sounds you have just heard.
+Then listen to the next pair of words.
+Do this until your Ear Training is complete.

 - You’ll see a flashcard.
 Answer the question out loud or in your head (feel free to guess if you don’t know), then tap to reveal the answer.
-If you got it right, swipe right.
-If not, swipe left.
+If you got it right, swipe right; if not, swipe left.
 Throughout this process, when you hear a recording, repeat it out loud if you can.
-That’ll help ingrain the words and if you’re on public transport, it’ll convince folks around you that you’re slightly crazy and they’ll give you extra seating room.
+That will help ingrain the words.
+If you’re on public transport, it will convince folks around you that you’re slightly crazy and they’ll give you extra seating room.
 Repeat until you’re done with all the flashcards in this set.

 - Nice job!
 You’re done for today!

-- (Optional) If you have a BUNCH of extra time, head over to the LEARN section, scroll way down to the bottom of the Pronunciation tab, and you’ll see all of the available pronunciation videos.
-Watch as many as you like!
+- (Optional) If you have a bunch of extra time, head over to the Pronunciation section, where you will find all the pronunciation lessons available.
+Do as many as you like!

 Keep at it

-At first, just keep focusing on pronunciation, and following the steps I laid out for Day 1.
+At first, just keep focusing on pronunciation, following the steps we laid out for Day 1.
 Whenever you have extra time, follow the optional steps.
-If you’re ever not sure what to do next, go to the HOME tab and we’ll bounce you to the Learn section or the Review section, as is appropriate for where you’re at.
+If you’re ever not sure what to do next, go to the Today’s Guided Learning section.
+We’ll bounce you to the Pronunciation or the Practice with a Review Session section, as is appropriate for where you’re at.

 Add simple words to the mix

 If you’re a beginner, then your top priority should be getting through all those pronunciation lessons.
-But by Day 8ish, your ears are going to start feeling accustomed to your new language’s sounds and you’re likely ready to throw in a few simple vocab flashcards.
-This will add some extra variety to your reviews (more fun = more retention), and it’ll also get you familiar with more of our app.
+But by Day 8ish, your ears are going to start feeling accustomed to your new language’s sounds, and you’re likely ready to throw in a few simple vocab flashcards.
+This will add some extra variety to your reviews (more fun = more retention), and it will also get you familiar with more of our app.

-Start with Pronunciation, as normal.
-Do a video (if you still have some left), a Basics of Spelling lesson, and an Ear Training lesson.
+- Start with Pronunciation, as normal.
+Do a Lesson (if you still have some left).

-Now tap the ‘Basic Vocab’ tab.
+- Now tap the Words section.
 You’ll see sets, each containing a list of several words.

 Keep at it

-When you don’t have a lot of time, just do a review session, watch a pronunciation video and do and a pronunciation lesson or two.
+When you don’t have a lot of time, just do a review session, and a pronunciation lesson or two.

 When you have extra time, here are your priorities: